-Anti-Money Laundering Guidance for the Accountancy Sector (AMLGAS) is guidance based on the law and regulations as of 26 June 2017.
+Anti-Money Laundering Guidance for the Accountancy Sector (AMLGAS) is guidance based on the law and regulations applicable within the United Kingdom or Republic of Ireland.
 It covers the prevention of money laundering and the countering of terrorist financing.
-It is intended to be read by anyone who provides audit, accountancy, tax advisory, insolvency, or trust and company services in the United Kingdom and has been approved and adopted by the UK accountancy AML supervisory bodies.
+It is intended to be read by anyone who provides audit, accountancy, tax advisory, insolvency, or trust and company services in the United Kingdom and has been approved and adopted by the UK and ROI accountancy AML supervisory bodies1 and HM Treasury in the UK.
+This means the UK courts must take account of its contents when deciding whether a business subject to it has committed an offence under MLR2017 or Section 330-331 of the Proceeds of Crime Act 2002.